Backist/QAutoLinguist/README.md

 ### Why use QAutoLinguist and not Qt Linguist?
-The Qt development environment offers a tool designed to facilitate the translation of Qt applications that use the Qt internationalisation system (i18n) internationalisation system, namely [Qt Linguist](https://doc.qt.io/qt-5/qtlinguist-index.html), which provides a GUI for performing translations.
+The Qt development environment offers a tool designed to facilitate the translation of Qt applications that use the Qt internationalisation system (i18n) internationalisation system, [Qt Linguist](https://doc.qt.io/qt-5/qtlinguist-index.html), which provides a GUI for performing translations.

-In many occasions, using this tool provided by Qt may be a very professional or complex option, as it is a highly customisable program with various parameters and can be a somewhat tedious option for small to medium sized projects that are simply small or medium-sized projects that simply want to be able to simply translate their application into other languages.
+In many occasions, using this tool provided by Qt may be a very professional or complex option, needing some experience or docs to use, as it is a highly customisable program with various parameters and can be a somewhat tedious option for small to medium sized projects that are simply small or medium-sized projects that simply want to be able to simply translate their application into other languages.

-Therefore, QAutoLinguist proposes a simple and fast way, based on a CLI, to internationalise your Qt application without the need of previous knowledge of the translation system. knowledge of the Qt translation system and with the advantage of not having to install a separate program to perform this task.

 <br>